The Legend of Zelda: A Link Between Worlds: Technical and design

-The development team encountered challenges in the creation of the game.
-Implementing the top-down perspective became a particular issue and resulted in a lot of trial and error.
+Implementing the top-down perspective became a particular problem and resulted in a lot of trial and error.
 With a true top-down view, players would be unable to see characters' faces and bodies.
 To circumvent this issue, objects in the world were slanted at an angle so they were more visible.
 Mouri requested that the game run at 60 frames per second instead of 30 to stabilize the stereoscopic 3D and smoothen movement animations.
-While doubling the frame rate increased the processing load, it allowed the developers to implement a feature where players could select items by dragging and dropping them from their inventory using the Nintendo 3DS's touchscreen and stylus; at 30 frames per second this feature felt too sluggish for the stylus's movement.
+While doubling the frame rate increased the processing load, it allowed the developers to implement a feature where players could select items by dragging and dropping them from their inventory using the Nintendo 3DS's touchscreen and stylus; at 30 frames per second, this feature felt too sluggish for the stylus's movement.

 Rethinking the conventions of Zelda became an important theme as development progressed.
 In previous Zelda games, the player would go into a dungeon, obtain a new item, and then move onto the next dungeon in a specific order.
 The development team felt that this formula was flawed as a player could get stuck on a dungeon and be unable to progress.
-They wanted to give the player more freedom in the ways they could advance through the game, allowing them to tackle dungeons in any order and clear multiple dungeons in parallel, but this meant that the method for acquiring items had to be changed.
-They opted for a system where players could rent or purchase items using the game's currency, rupees.
+They wanted to give the player more freedom in the ways they could advance, allowing them to tackle dungeons in any order and clear multiple dungeons in parallel, but this meant that the method for acquiring items had to be changed.
+They opted for a system where players could rent or purchase items using rupees.
 In the final game, rented items are returned to the merchant when the player is defeated, but the team had considered other ideas for returning rented items, such as setting a timer on the rental period and imposing fees if they were returned late.
-The development team found out about the Nintendo 2DS during the game's production.
-As the Nintendo 2DS lacked 3D capabilities, the team decided to revise some of the game's dungeon designs to be certain that they could be completed without the 3D effect.
+The development team found out about the Nintendo 2DS during production.
+As the Nintendo 2DS lacked 3D capabilities, the team decided to revise some of the dungeon designs to be certain that they could be completed without the 3D effect.

 The designers thought that Link's appearance should change when Link entered a wall and the perspective switched from a top-down view to side view.
 They chose to make Link a mural while he was on a wall; this led to the creation of the antagonist Yuga, a sorcerer that can transform himself and others into paintings.
 Aonuma mentioned that the idea of Link turning into a mural was inspired by Phantom Ganon jumping into paintings during his encounter in Ocarina of Time.
-As the game's story takes place long after the events of a A Link to the Past and the player travels between the two worlds of Hyrule and Lorule, the development team chose A Link Between Worlds instead of A Link to the Past 2 for the game's English-language title.
+As the story takes place long after the events of a A Link to the Past and the player travels between the two worlds of Hyrule and Lorule, the development team chose A Link Between Worlds instead of A Link to the Past 2 for the English-language title.